What Is Lean Warehousing? Benefits, 5S Principles & Best Practices

 The Set in Order principle states that items should be stored in specific locations based on their frequency of use, ensuring that they are accessible when needed.

-To implement the Set in Order principle, organize your inventory to ensure that it is easy to find and access.
+The Set in Order principle is implemented by organizing your inventory to make items easy to find and access.

 3. Shine (Seiso)